 Software designers who keep current with changes in technology will have the best job opportunities in this industry, according to the BLS.
 Though certification is not mandatory, there are several options available for software designers, including the Microsoft Certified Solution Developer (MCSD) and IBM Certified Solution Designer credentials.
 Certification may increase opportunities for career advancement and professional growth.

-Just to review, you'll need a bachelor's degree in computer science or software engineering to obtain a job as a software designer, after which you may earn a median annual salary of $100,690.
+Just to review, you'll need a bachelor's degree in computer science or software engineering to obtain a job as a software developer, after which you may earn a median annual salary of $105,590.